awsdocs/amazon-s3-userguide/doc_source/access-points-restrictions-limitations.md

 Amazon S3 access points have the following restrictions and limitations:
 + You can only create access points for buckets that you own\.
 + Each access point is associated with exactly one bucket, which you must specify when you create the access point\.
 After you create an access point, you can't associate it with a different bucket\.
 However, you can delete an access point and then create another one with the same name associated with a different bucket\.
++ Access point names must meet certain conditions\.
+For more information about naming access points, see [Rules for naming Amazon S3 access points](creating-access-points.md#access-points-names)\.
 + After you create an access point, you can't change its virtual private cloud \(VPC\) configuration\.
 + Access point policies are limited to 20 KB in size\.
 + You can create a maximum of 1,000 access points per AWS account per Region\.
 If you need more than 1,000 access points for a single account in a single Region, you can request a service quota increase\.
 For more information about service quotas and requesting an increase, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.